ram123saran/Inverse-Kinematics-of-3-dof-Redundant-robot-/README.md

  2. PRR Manipulator
  3. RRP Manipulator

-Following methods are used for Inverse Kinematics
+The following methods are used for Inverse Kinematics
  1. Algebraic Method
  2. Geometric Method
  3. Newton Raphson Method